 -> He was very tired; nevertheless, he went on walking.

 Used to say something that is different from the first thing mentioned

 -> Nuclear power is relatively cheap.
 On the other hand, you could argue that it’s not safe.

-Used to show that a thought or feeling which is the opposite of what has just stated
+Used to show that a thought or feeling which is the opposite of what has just started

--> You think you are clever; on the contrary, I assure that you are very foolish.
+-> You think you are clever; on the contrary, I assure you that you are very foolish.